ejlchappin/MidiSetlistController/README.md

 ![screenshot](https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.png)

 ## Install
-No installation is required, the files below are necessary and the configuration needs to be adapted to your midi device.
+No installation is required, only the files below are necessary.
+The configuration file needs to be adapted to your midi device.

 * Save the [application](https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar) to disk
 * Save the [midi configuration](https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/midi.txt) to disk
 * Save the [setlist](https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/setlist.txt) to disk

-The configuration (and setlist) needs to be adjusted for your own midi device (see below).
+The configuration needs to be adjusted for your own midi device (see below).
 Start the application by double clicking the jar file.
 If that doesn't work, the Java path should be configured properly on your device.

 ## Using the MidiSetlistController
 The applicaton opens by loading the midi configuration, the setlist if the files are present in the same folder.
 Otherwise use the menu items to load a midi config file (CTRL-Q) and a setlist file (CTRL-S).
 The application attempts to reach the configured midi device and will show you the result.
 If all works out, the first setlist item is executed.